JeanPaulLQ/TruckerWorkLog/README.md

 # TruckerWorkLog
-##Description:
+## Description:
 >This is a personal project focused on helping truckers save and report the information about their trips.
-##installation:
+## Installation:
->if you want to try this app download the APK file and install on your android device
+> Download the APK file and install on your device, coming soon to google play